How to Scale a Startup Team: Top Tips for Founders

 Which Roles Are You Seeking and Why?

-The term "scaling" implies positive business growth.
+According to the Attrock ecommerce business scaling guide, the term "scaling" implies positive business growth.
 Hence, your team expansion needs to be backed up by facts proving that there really is a necessity to hire extra people.

 Otherwise, you have to ask yourself why you're rushing to get more employees on board.
 If your answer is "I'm tired of being a one-man-band and handling multiple roles after starting the startup", "I want to do whatever it takes to outperform competitors", or anything along these lines, it's very likely that the false expansion necessity idea is blinding you.